25 Awesome Customer Service Tips You Must Employ in 2021

 Untrained support agents are a customer’s worst nightmare.

-Avoiding this, means properly training your employees.
+Avoiding this means properly training your employees.
 Give them the confidence and tools to resolve any problem.
-Training and development programs must cover how to deal with issues, talk to customers, and resolve problems.
-Before they can be expected to deal effectively with customers, an in depth understanding of the product is needed.
+Training and development programs must cover how to deal with issues, talk to them, and resolve problems.
+Before they can be expected to deal effectively with customers, an in-depth understanding of their goods or services is needed.

 15. Show empathy